 4. Take a trip to the Local Farmer’s Market

 The local farmer’s markets are a bustling place to experience local culture and sample many flavors, from fresh herbs to obscure produce that is at the heart of Fijian cuisine.
 The Savusavu Farmer’s Market is located in the center of town and easily accessible by taxi.
 Open every day except Sunday, the Savusavu Farmers’ Market has everything from organic fruits and vegetables to handmade crafts and one-of-a-kind souvenirs.
 Here you’ll meet the people that make up the heart and soul of Savusavu.
 Visiting the local market is a great way to meet the community and possibly even get local insight on more things to do in Savusavu.

 5. Catch the Fish of Your Dreams

-Explore the pristine waters surrounding Savusavu with a Fiji fishing trip.
+Explore the pristine waters in Savusavu Bay with a Fiji fishing trip.
 Charter a boat with a local captain and discover the abundance of exotic fish species that live in Fiji’s untouched reefs.
 Whether it’s deep sea fishing, top water fishing, or spearfishing – Savusavu has it all.
 Check out one of Savusavu’s top-rated fishing charters, Immersion Fiji which offers a range of sustainable and exhilarating fishing excursions.
 Some resorts in Savusavu, like Tavola Fiji, offer captained fishing excursions that will even allow you to bring home your catch-of-the-day and enjoy a fresh sea-to-table meal.
 Here, Captain Jack will take you out for an early morning troll.